kekse1/count.php/README.md

 `function counter($_host = null, $_read_only = RAW, $_die = !RAW)`.

-The first argument is (null) by default - but in RAW mode, where no `$_SERVER` is available, you really need to set this argument to a host string, which will overwrite the regular `HOST`, etc.
+The first argument is (null) by default - but in RAW AND CLI mode, where no `$_SERVER` is available, you really need to set this argument to a host string, which will overwrite the regular `HOST`, etc.

-If called w/ `$_readonly = false` and in RAW mode, every call of `counter()` will increase the counter value, without `THRESHOLD` testing, etc. (as there's neither cookies available, nor an IP address).
+If called w/ `$_readonly = false` and in RAW AND CLI mode, every call of `counter()` will increase the counter value, without `THRESHOLD` testing, etc. (as there's neither cookies available, nor an IP address).

-And btw: I'll extend it this way, that in `RAW` mode any `die()` are going to be replaced by `throw` (which is easily managed in my abstract function(s) for this).
+Last but not least: now in RAW mode every error won't be logged nor ends with `die()`, it's replaced by a `throw new Exception(..)`! :)~

 ### CLI mode
 **You can test your configuration's validity by running the script from command line (CLI mode)!**